wakatara/harsh/README.md

 harsh also has a warnings feature to help flag to you when you're in danger of breaking your consistency graph.
 Harsh will give you a warning by showing a "!" symbol in your upcoming habits.

 For habits of every less than 7 days period, you get a warning sigil on the day the chain will break if you do not perform the habit.
 For a week or longer, you'll start to see a warning sigil of `1 + days/7` rounded down (eg. so, 2 weeks' warning would get you the sigil 3 days ahead of breaking the chain etc.).
+## Subcommands

+Run `harsh log stats` to get an analysis of your entire log file and give you a quantified idea of how many days you've been on streak, how many days you broke your consistency chain, and how many days you may have skipped -- as well as the total number of days you've been tracking a particular habit for (note: I swap out my file every year, but at least one person wanted this feature to track over 800+ days of log files.).

+In particular, when you've been tracking for longer than 100 days (the visual length of the consistency graph), you can get summary stats for your entire log (I did not think this was useful until I implemented it.).
+This can be surprisingly useful to see longer trends quantified.
 ## Halps

 Enter `harsh help` if you're lost: